juanmnl/new-era-light-syntax-theme/README.md

 # New era light Syntax Theme

-I wanted a light theme syntax, didn't find one that suited me, so here it is.
+I wanted a light theme syntax for outside-bright-day coding, didn't find one that suited me, so here it is.
-Best used with the atom light ui or any light withe-ish theme.
+Best used Atom's ONE LIGHT theme.

 ## Screen